sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/subscriptions.md

 If this is your only check for the `linux` subscription, this is the only check that your agent will execute.
 If you add more checks that specify the `linux` subscription, your agent will automatically run those checks too (as long as the `publish` attribute is set to `true` in the check definitions).

-You can also add more subscriptions for your agent.
+You can also add more subscriptions for your entity.
-For example, if you want your agent to execute checks for the `webserver` subscription, you can add it with the `subscriptions` flag:
+For example, if you want your agent entity to execute checks for the `webserver` subscription, you can add it with the `subscriptions` flag:

 {{< code shell >}}
 sensu-agent start --subscriptions linux,webserver --log-level debug
 {{< /code >}}

-Now your agent will execute checks with the `linux` or `webserver` subscriptions.
+Now your agent entity will execute checks with the `linux` or `webserver` subscriptions.

 To directly add, update, and delete subscriptions for individual entities, use [sensuctl][17], the [entities API][18], or the [web UI][19].

 ## Configure subscriptions

 Sensu automatically executes a check when the check definition includes a subscription that matches a subscription for at least one Sensu entity.
-In other words, subscriptions are configured for both checks and agents:
+In other words, subscriptions are configured for both checks and agent entities:

 - To configure subscriptions for a check, add one or more subscription names in the [check `subscriptions` attribute][15].
-- To configure subscriptions for an agent, configure the [`subscriptions`][2] by specifying the subscriptions that include the checks the agent's entities should execute.
+- To configure subscriptions for an agent entity, configure the [`subscriptions`][2] by specifying the subscriptions that include the checks the agent's entities should execute.

-The Sensu backend [schedules][13] checks once per interval for each agent with a matching subscription.
+The Sensu backend [schedules][13] checks once per interval for each agent entity with a matching subscription.
-For example, if you have three agents configured with the `system` subscription, a check configured with the `system` subscription results in three monitoring events per interval: one check execution per agent per interval.
+For example, if you have three entities configured with the `system` subscription, a check configured with the `system` subscription results in three monitoring events per interval: one check execution per entity per interval.

 In addition to the subscriptions defined in the agent configuration, Sensu agent entities subscribe automatically to subscriptions that match their [entity `name`][10].
 For example, an agent entity with `name: "i-424242"` subscribes to check requests with the subscription `entity:i-424242`.